avikaml/MyBot/readme.md

 Additional notes for myself:
 - LastFM commands could do with a redo - need to modulize them and reasses where i have code duplication and api calls without aiohttp

-\\ NOTE TO SELF: Before making the repo public, must delete the history of main.py and apikeys.py, possibly Twitter.py(that I deleted and will reinstate, not sure if I actually did commit it) and Weather.py .
-Good practice for github ^-^

-\\ \\ UPDATE: I could possibly just reset the bot token, twitter tokens  and weather token and that will be enough instead of going through github deletion.